miking-lang/syncon/syncon-parser/README.md

 # Syncon Parser

 This is a working implementation of a parser based on syncons.
-At present, it does not implement any static ambiguity checking, nor does it give suggestions on how to fix parse-time ambiguities, or even nice printing of ambiguities (though it does localize them, i.e., there may be multiple errors, but they'll be minimal).
+At present, it does not implement any static ambiguity checking, and the dynamic ambiguity checking may in some cases suggest ambiguous alternatives as unambiguous (though most of the time the suggestions are actually fully unambiguous).

 To run you need to have [stack](https://docs.haskellstack.org/en/stable/README/) installed, then run: